 Some politicians portray Centerra and its corporate predecessors as the partners of corrupt former Kyrgyz leaders.
 They talk of shady deals and heedless pollution.
 They have pushed for Kumtor's nationalization and forced the company to renegotiate its stake in the mine but they have balked at the new arrangement worked out by the government.
 In April, parliament passed a law that would ban activities damaging glaciers; President Almazbek Atambayev sent the law, whose terms could potentially force Kumtor to close, back for revision.

 Protesters have demanded that Centerra increase funding for local infrastructure, schools and hospitals.
 In May 2013, they blocked the access road and cut off power to Kumtor.
 The mine had to close for two days.
 Five months later, demonstrators stormed the offices of the regional government, and took the governor hostage and threatened to burn him to press their demands for increased Kyrgyz ownership of the mine.

-The government is also ratcheting up the pressure and has cancelled Centerra's land use rights.
+The national government is also ratcheting up the pressure and has cancelled Centerra's land use rights.
 Environmental agencies have filed claims for $476 million.
 Prosecutors alleging procedural misconduct in May sued to unwind a $200 million dividend Kumtor paid to Centerra at the end of 2013.
 They also arrested a Kumtor director, a Kyrgyz who also serves as Kyrgyzaltyn's chief executive.